lil-lab/icrl/README.md

 Replace:

 1. `YOUR_HUGGINGFACE_TOKEN_HERE` with your actual HuggingFace token before running these commands.
-2. `MODEL_NAME` with the model name, e.g. `meta-llama/Meta-Llama-3.1-8B-Instruct` and `microsoft/Phi-3.5-mini-instruct`
+2. `MODEL_NAME` with the model name, as reported on HF (e.g., `meta-llama/Meta-Llama-3.1-8B-Instruct`, `Qwen/Qwen2.5-7B-Instruct`, `microsoft/Phi-3.5-mini-instruct`,  ...).
+For Gemini models, please refer to [this](https://ai.google.dev/gemini-api/docs/models/gemini) (as an example, to use Gemini 1.5 Flash 8B like in our experiments, the correct model name is `gemini-1.5-flash-8b`).

+For abstract labels tasks, simply add `_unsemantic` after the original task name (e.g., `banking77_unsemantic`).

 ## Check maximum number of examples fitting in context window given an input window

-We checked the max context examples given the max context window for Llama and the tasks Banking77 and CLINIC150.
+We checked the max context examples given the max context window for Llama and the tasks Banking77 and CLINC150.
 We share the commands we used to output the max context examples below.

 For 4096 tokens: